erikrikarddaniel/r-ladies_tunis/README.md

 The aim of my seminar will be to show how I use the ["Tidyverse"](https://www.tidyverse.org/) in my work in microbial ecology.
+Make sure you checkout the free online book, [R for Data Science](https://r4ds.had.co.nz/), written by Hadley Wickham, the creator of the Tidyverse, together with Garrett Grolemund.
 I will use 16S amplicon data, generated to analyze community composition in the surface water at our sampling station [Linnaeus Microbial Observatory, LMO](https://lnu.se/en/research/searchresearch/linnaeus-microbial-observatory-lmo/).
+If you're not a biologist, the data is just three tables, and you will surely be able to follow along, and hopefully learn something, anyway.

 ## Clone the repository